Innovative Treatment Technologies

 Wastes containing organic contaminates are treated via chemical oxidation, a process that breaks down the organic material.
-US Ecology has the only facility in the United States with a Regenerative Thermal Oxidation (RTO) air management system, required to manage high VOC wastes regulated by RCRA.
+We have the only facility in the United States with a Regenerative Thermal Oxidation (RTO) air management system, required to manage high VOC wastes regulated by RCRA.

-Hazardous debris streams are managed using microencapsulation treatment technology.
+Hazardous debris streams are managed using microencapsulation.
 This process reduces the leachability of hazardous constituents so the material can be safely disposed of in a RCRA subtitle C landfill.

-To treat metal bearing wastes, US Ecology uses a pozzolonic stabilization process that decharacterizes the waste so that it can be disposed of in a non-hazardous subtitle D landfill for disposal.
+We use a pozzolonic stabilization process to treat metal bearing wastes.
+This process decharacterizes the waste so that it can be disposed of in a non-hazardous subtitle D landfill for disposal.